testcafe-community/testcafe-react-testing/README.md

 After seeing [Cypress react unit test](https://github.com/bahmutov/cypress-react-unit-test) I decided to attempt to recreate the same idea in my favorite e2e testing tool: Testcafe.
 This is very early and experimental at this point, but the basic concept is working.
 Currently, there are some [limitations with testcafe not supporting JSX](https://github.com/DevExpress/testcafe/issues/4817) so for the time being you have to use React.createElement, but here's an example of how this works.
+If you're interested in this project, plase give a 👍 to this issue: https://github.com/DevExpress/testcafe/issues/5076

 ```js